Charlie Yeung

-Charlie Yeung Choi-Nei (born 23 May 1974), is a Hong Kong actress.
+Charlie Yeung Choi-Nei (born 23 May 1974) is a Hong Kong actress.
 She was first noticed after appearing in a commercial with Aaron Kwok.
 Since then she has participated in the music videos of artists such as Hacken Lee, Jacky Cheung and made a number of films, most famously with Tsui Hark (The Lovers, Love in the Time of Twilight, Seven Swords) and Wong Kar-wai.
 She retired her career in 1997, but has since returned in 2004 in New Police Story.

 Career

-In 1992, she was signed on to be a singer with EMI (Hong Kong).
+In 1992, she signed on as a singer with EMI (Hong Kong).
 After releasing a couple of albums with some success (she won the TVB Jade Solid Gold (1993)'s Gold Award of "The Best New Female Singer"), she made her feature-film debut in Wong Kar-wai’s arthouse martial arts film Ashes of Time alongside superstars such as Leslie Cheung, Tony Leung Chiu-wai and Brigitte Lin.

 In 1994, she made her first collaboration with director Tsui Hark in the film The Lovers (梁祝).
 Yeung was cast as the female lead, Zhu Yingtai opposite Nicky Wu's Liang Shanbo.
 Her performance received widespread critical acclaim, rising Yeung to stardom.
 The film today has been hailed as Yeung's most representative work to date.

-Between 1994 and 1997, she was arguably the popular artist in Hong Kong, with her appearing everywhere from magazines, posters and movies.

-However, in 1997 she called it quits and retired from the industry to start an image consultant business with her Singaporean lawyer-boyfriend in Malaysia.
+However, in 1997 she retired from the industry to start an image consultant business with her Singaporean lawyer-boyfriend in Malaysia.

-In 2004, after a failed relationship and business, she made her comeback as the lead actress in Jackie Chan's New Police Story.
+In 2004, she made her comeback as the lead actress in Jackie Chan's New Police Story.
 Following that, she collaborated once again with Tsui Hark in the martial arts movie Seven Swords and starred alongside Andy Lau in the love movie All About Love.
 She later co-starred in the film After This Our Exile opposite Aaron Kwok.
 She has made plans to appear in a sequel to Seven Swords.